edoardocattapan/ardo.github.io/_posts/2022-09-14-The-four-W's-and-one-H-of-Life.md

-Five questions form a journalistic framework - the four W's and one H:
+Five questions form a renowned storytelling framework - the four W's and one H:
 - Who?
 - When?
 - What?